SaumikDana/IPARS_PhD/README.md

 idata.df has declaration of flags pertinent to various types of problems we want to study -- routine setgeomnew is written with routine setgeomas a template with all the logic for declaration of MPI subcommunicator

+---------- /memman is the folder pertaining to memory allocation and division of elements among MPI processes